Dwza/FroshPluginUploader/README.md

 If folder Store does not exists and you specify it in the param of this command the folder will be created as well.

+##### Run plugin:create:config before to set configs and automate download for all available plugins.

 ## plugin:create:config

-This will retrieve all informations from uploaded plugins and will store them to yaml config files.
+This will retrieve all information from uploaded plugins and will store them to yaml config files.
 This gives your the possibility to handle several plugins.

 # FAQ